SonOfLightY/Motorcycle-Load-Signal-Classification/README.en.md

 ## System Workflow

-The system generally works through the following steps:
+In general, the system works through the following stages:

 1. An object passes over the measurement platform.
 2. The load cell sensors read load changes as raw values.